 Studies have shown that approximately 29% of women in the U.S. are affected.
 Bacterial vaginosis is found in about 25% of pregnant women in the U.S. and approximately 60% of women who have a sexually-transmitted disease (STD). (source)

-Considering that 29% of women will be affected by it, it’s a shame that people don’t discuss natural remedies for bacterial vaginosis more often.
+Considering that 29% of women suffer from it, it’s a shame that people don’t discuss natural remedies for bacterial vaginosis more often.

-BV occurs when the vaginal flora is out of balance and there is more “bad” bacteria than “good” bacteria.
-The good bacteria keeps the bad bacteria in check, but when this delicate balance is thrown off – that’s BV.
+BV occurs when the vaginal flora is out of balance and there are more “bad” bacteria than “good” bacteria.
+The good bacteria keep the bad bacteria in check, but when this delicate balance is thrown out of balance- that’s BV.
 Symptoms include a smelly discharge, itching, burning and sometimes there are no symptoms at all.

 What causes BV?